Selected content adapted from material by Marty Stepp, Jessica Miller, and Victoria Kirst © 2012. Used by permission.

 Name: <input type="text" name="name" /> <br /> Food: <input type="text" name="meal" value="pizza" /> <br /> <label>Meat? <input type="checkbox" name="meat" /></label> <br /> <input type="reset" />

-attributeI changed the form's HTML code ... but when I refresh, the page doesn't update!
+value attributeI changed the form's HTML code ... but when I refresh, the page doesn't update!

 <input type="text" name="username" /> Name <br /> <input type="text" name="sid" /> SID <br /> <input type="hidden" name="school" value="Gordon" /> <input type="hidden" name="year" value="2048" />